Sa'dabad Complex: History

 The complex was initially built and inhabited in the 19th century by the Qajar shahs.
 After extensive expansions, Reza Shah of the Pahlavi dynasty resided there from the 1920s until his exile in 1941.
 His son, Mohammad Reza Shah, moved there in the 1970s.
 In 1978, President Jimmy Carter stayed in the palace during a visit to Iran to guarantee U.S. support for the regime.

 After the 1979 Revolution, the complex became a public museum.
+On 17 March 2026, multiple palaces in the complex were damaged by shockwaves from airstrikes in the 2026 Iran war.

 Present use

 Large parts of the complex are museums, which are accessible to visitors.
 Other parts are currently used by the Office of the President of the Islamic Republic of Iran.
 The complex is operated by the Cultural Heritage Organization of Iran.